 - The benefits you receive do not cover your injury expenses

-Contact The Law Offices of George P. Escobedo & Associates, PLLC Today
+Contact The Law Office of George P. Escobedo & Associates, PLLC Today

 If you need assistance filing a claim for workers compensation benefits, you should get in touch with our law firm to discuss your case with an experienced attorney.
 We can assess your situation and ensure that your rights and interests are fully protected.
 Let us help you secure the benefits you deserve.